The Problem: No Governance Means No Scale

 The EU AI Act classifies many pharmaceutical AI applications as high-risk, requiring conformity assessments, human oversight mechanisms, and transparency documentation.
-Swiss regulations add additional requirements through the nDSG and sector-specific Swissmedic guidance.
-Without proactive governance, pharmaceutical companies face regulatory penalties, reputational damage, and delayed AI deployments.
+Swiss regulations add additional requirements through nDSG and Swissmedic guidance.
+Without proactive governance, pharmaceutical companies face regulatory penalties, reputational damage, and — most commonly — AI programs stalled in perpetual pilot because no one has defined the rules for production deployment.

 - AI risk classification aligned with EU AI Act categories